Don Shave's Ancestral Family Tree

 BirthApril 1916Lorraine Kimps, Adopting parent of Linda, was born in April 1916.

-Deathafter 1945She died The cause of her death (at the age of 29) in the year of 1945 is not known after 1945 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1945She died The cause of her death (at the age of 29) in the year of 1945 is not known after 1945 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent

 Person SourceLorraine Kimps, Adopting parent of Linda, had person sources.1